Why yes, I do disagree with you. Hold my beer.

 Crowley and Gates have cleared the air, but the rest of us are still debating issues on the internet and talking about how we could never be friends with someone with views that oppose our values.
 This presents a problem.

-The problem is that people are going to hang out with other people that are pretty much just like them.
-People choose where to live based on what best suits their views, they join clubs where they can find like minded peers, and go to churches that share their values (or don't go to church at all for similar reasons).
-This creates an insulation of views, limiting the exposure to new information, or alternative viewpoints.
+The problem is that people are going to hang out with other people who are pretty much just like them.
+People choose where to live based on what best suits their views; they join clubs where they can find like-minded peers and go to churches that share their values (or don't go to church at all for similar reasons).
+This creates an insulation of views, limiting the exposure to new information or alternative viewpoints.
 Furthermore, it separates us from the human nature of those who have those opposing views.
 The only place you hear any alternative view is in the form of criticism or rhetoric on TV and social media sites.
 This is mostly useless for bringing change or accepting the influence of a compelling thought.
 Because instead of throwing rolls, they're throwing words.

-So when someone says "them's fightin' words", it's because the way you communicate may have as much fire power as anything.
+So when someone says "them's fightin' words," it's because the way you communicate may have as much firepower as anything.
 When language points a finger at a person's identity, the gloves are up.
-The listener will no longer be able to process what you believe to be a convincing, logical argument, if their defenses are up.
-All too common, the self enlightened will go to the extremes by calling their dissenters names.
-You can imagine when you call someone a lib-tard or a re-dump-lican, you are not only ensuring they remain an enemy to you, but you're also inducing an emotional response that may cause them to wax more defensive of the views you are criticizing, and block their ability to hear your ideas.
+The listener will no longer be able to process what you believe to be a convincing, logical argument if their defenses are up.
+All too common, the self-enlightenment will go to the extremes by calling their dissenters names.
+You can imagine when you call someone a lib-tard or a re-dump-can, you are not only ensuring they remain an enemy to you, but you're also inducing an emotional response that may cause them to wax more defensive of the views you are criticizing and block their ability to hear your ideas.

 Look at a map on election night.
 You'll see that the rural areas vote red, and the metropolitan areas vote blue.
-This is not surprising for many reasons, but the simplest reason is that people who live further from their neighbors are more likely to take interest in political views that favor self reliance and personal liberties.
-People who live in more concentrated, urban settings are surrounded by more diversity, and favor policies associated with a sense of social support.
-In the inner city, you are almost certain to live next to, and shop with someone far poorer or far richer than you.
+This is not surprising for many reasons, but the simplest reason is that people who live further from their neighbors are more likely to take an interest in political views that favor self-reliance and personal liberties.
+People who live in more concentrated, urban settings are surrounded by more diversity and favor policies associated with a sense of social support.
+In the inner city, you are almost certain to live next to and shop with someone far poorer or far richer than you.
 In the suburbs, the communities are more likely to be homogenous.

 Someone I don't know, named Kwame Anthony Appiah said it best: "Identity precedes ideology".
-That is, who you are, where you grow up, who you spend time with are better predictors of what you believe than anything – including your depth of research, deep thinking and the identified merits of the belief.
-We all share a human feature known as "confirmation bias" which shows us that even rigorous research can lead us to the conclusion we already wanted, or those that will protect our place within our social network (offline versions especially).
+That is, who you are, where you grow up, and who you spend time with are better predictors of what you believe than anything – including your depth of research, deep thinking, and the identified merits of the belief.
+We all share a human feature known as "confirmation bias," which shows us that even rigorous research can lead us to the conclusions we already want or those that will protect our place within our social network (offline versions especially).

-Debating the facts in a simple forum will not change someones views in most cases, if ever.
-People are unlikely to be changed by way of being convinced, because the truth is that facts don't change our minds.
+Debating the facts in a simple forum will not change someone's views in most cases, if ever.
+People are unlikely to be changed by way of being convinced because the truth is that facts don't change our minds.
 People tend to accept information that supports their existing views and reject the information that does not.
-This is because protecting one's current beliefs, especially those that become a part of our identity, help us feel comfortable, protecting our status in our tribe.
+This is because protecting one's current beliefs, especially those that become a part of our identity, helps us feel comfortable, protecting our status in our tribe.

-There is no doubt we like to spend time with people that share our values, and that seems reasonable.
-Study finds our desire for 'like-minded others' is hard wired.
-Being attracted to similarity helps us ensure acceptance in a tribe, and therefore ensures greater success in life.
-Tribe mentality has been studied by evolutionary psychologists extensively, but regardless of their findings, we see it every day in our lives and the lives of those around us.
-People protect their tribe, and are prone to respond to language that demeans their tribal identity with defense.
+There is no doubt we like to spend time with people who share our values, and that seems reasonable.
+Study finds our desire for 'like-minded others' is hard-wired.
+Being attracted to similarity helps us ensure acceptance in a tribe and, therefore, ensures greater success in life.
+Tribe mentality has been studied extensively by evolutionary psychologists, but regardless of their findings, we see it every day in our lives and the lives of those around us.
+People protect their tribe and are prone to respond to language that demeans their tribal identity with defense.

 And if you're lucky, some of them will change along the way.